-Curt Young returns for his second season of his second stint as A's pitching coach.
+Curt Young returns for his sixth season of his second stint as A's pitching coach.
 He was originally appointed to the position Dec.
 2, 2003 and spent seven seasons with the A's before joining the Boston Red Sox as their pitching coach in 2011.
-The 2013 season marks Young's 29th year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and nine years as the major league pitching coach.
-Young guided a pitching staff that featured an Oakland record-tying 12 rookies in 2012 to a 3.48 ERA, which was second lowest in the American League and the lowest by an A's team since 1990.
+The 2017 season marks Young's 33rd year in the Oakland organization, which includes 12 years as a player, eight years as a minor league coach and 13 years as the major league pitching coach.

 Young compiled a 69-53 record and a 4.31 ERA in 251 games, 162 starts, in an 11-year Major League pitching career that included stints with Oakland (1983-91, 93), Kansas City (1992) and the New York Yankees (1992).
 He was originally drafted by the A's in the fourth round of the 1981 June draft, making his major league debut in 1983.
 The left-hander went 13-9 with a 3.45 ERA in 1986, leading the team in victories and earning him an Opening Day start in 1987.
 He matched his career best in wins in 1987, posting a 13-7 record and a 4.08 ERA in a career-high 31 starts.
 Young was also a member of the A's starting rotation when they won three consecutive American League pennants from 1988-90.
 He tossed two one-hitters during his career: Oct.
 5, 1986 against Kansas City and June 9, 1987 against Chicago.

 Young graduated from Arthur Hill High School in Saginaw, Mich., where he also starred as a quarterback, and attended Central Michigan University.
 In 1980, he pitched for the United States team in the World Amateur Baseball Tournament in Japan.
-Curt makes his offseason home in Scottsdale, Ariz. with his wife, Kathy, and their two sons (Daniel and Jamie) and daughter (Shannon).
+Curt and his wife, Kathy, make their offseason home in Scottsdale, Ariz.
+They have two sons (Daniel and Jamie) and a daughter (Shannon).